 Technical issues are a crucial part of conducting effective online meetings.

-As a host, it is essential to always check up on your equipment, internet connection, and the software that you use, so that your online meeting can run without any issues.
+As a virtual meeting host, it is essential to always check up on your equipment, internet connection, and the software that you use, so that your online meeting can run without any issues.

 80% of businesses experience internet connectivity problems.
 Make sure you are getting good internet speed and run speed tests to check how your connection performs.